superAttention/llm-prefix-cache-analysis/benchmark_results_llama_alt.md

 | `32` | 630 | 0.4257 | 0.1745 | 0.2512 | 0.0026 |
 | `64` | 315 | 0.4206 | 0.1689 | 0.2516 | 0.0024 |

-Takeaway:
-- The constrained `lru`-vs-`tc_belady` gap persists at non-degenerate page sizes.
-- Scaling `alpha` with `page_size` recovers some heuristic signal at larger block sizes, but the gain remains small relative to the constrained oracle gap.

 ## Notes
-- `tc_belady` dominates every online policy at every reported cache size under the fixed-block model.
-- `depth_lru` is consistently but only slightly better than plain `lru`; it does not materially close the gap.
 - `priority` matches SGLang's priority-aware eviction rule, but this trace has no request-priority metadata, so every node receives priority `0` and the policy collapses to plain `lru` here.
 - `lru`, `fifo`, and `priority` are therefore numerically identical in this benchmark.
 - `lfu` and `slru` are numerically identical on this trace.
 - `mru` and `filo` are numerically identical on this trace.
 - Full-cache convergence occurs at `319,862` blocks, which matches the unique-block-prefix count for this trace.
-- `page_size = 1` is a diagnostic baseline.
-It isolates the leaf-only model cleanly, but it is not by itself enough to claim production-like page behavior.